saiedhk/AnubisCryptoEngine/readme.txt

 This CodePlex project presents a hardware crypto engine for the ANUBIS block cipher written in Verilog.

-This is work in progress.
-Testbench development and testing is underway.
+Developing testbench is work to be done.